avnet-iotconnect/iotc-stm32-n6-demos/quickstart-demos-all.md

-# Getting Started with STM32N6 AI Projects and IOTCONNECT
+# Getting Started with STM32N6 AI Projects and /IOTCONNECT

 ## Overview